Things To Do

 Ensure a smooth experience

-Tipping is not customary in Japan and can be seen as rude.
-Exceptional service is already included in the price.
+Tipping is not customary in Japan and can cause confusion; excellent service is included in the price.
+For guided tours or private transfers, a small polite gift or thank-you note is more appropriate than cash tipping.

 Payment Methods